typelevel/grackle/docs/src/main/paradox/tutorial/in-memory-model.md

 generic way and is customized with a pair of `PartialFunctions`, one to set the starting point in the model for the root of a given query, and the other to handle navigation through fields.

+For in-memory models where the structure of the model ADT closely matches the GraphQL schema a `Cursor` can be derived automatically by a `GenericQueryInterpreter` which only needs to be supplemented with a root `PartialFunction`.

 For the Star Wars model the root `PartialFunction` is of the following form,

 @@snip [StarWarsData.scala](/demo/src/main/scala/starwars/StarWarsData.scala) { #root }